School: Shanghai Huaer Collegiate School (Kunshan, China)

 About the School

 Serving children from ages 2 to 18, Huaer Collegiate will open with classes in the preschool, elementary and middle schools and grade 9 and 10 in upper school.
-At capacity, the whole campus can accommodate 2,800 scholars.
+At capacity, the whole campus can accommodate 2,800 students.
 By 2022, the school will grow into a full upper school through 12th grade, offering AP classes and advanced specialized electives in all subject areas.

 Huaer Collegiate has been developed in partnership with the No. 2 High School of East China Normal University (Shanghai Huaer).
 East China Normal University is known as the premier teacher training university in China and its affiliated school has a long-established reputation for its progressive approach to the development of teaching and learning.